-Common stock offered by us: 2,127,273 shares of common stock.
+Common stock offered by us: shares of common stock.

-Warrants offered by us: The warrants will have a per share exercise price of \$3.288 (120% of the public offering price of the common stock).
+Warrants offered by us: The warrants will have a per share exercise price of \$ (120% of the public offering price of the common stock).

 The warrants are exercisable immediately and will expire five (5) years from the date of issuance.
 This prospectus also relates to the offering of shares of common stock issuable upon the exercise of the warrants.
+See "Description of Warrants."

-See purchase up to 319,090 shares of our common stock, at the respective public offering price less underwriting discounts and commissions, within forty-five (45) days from the date of this prospectus.
+Over-allotment option: We have agreed to allow the underwriters to purchase up to an additional shares from us and warrants to purchase up to shares of our common stock, at the respective public offering price less underwriting discounts and commissions, within forty-five (45) days from the date of this prospectus.

-"Description of Warrants."

-Over-allotment option: We have agreed to allow the underwriters to purchase up to an additional 319,090 shares from us and warrants to offering: